jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

     :alt: alternate text
     :figclass: align-center

-    Presentation of the tool to plot hydrographs in GWHAT under the ``Plot Hydrograph`` tab.
+    Presentation of the tool to plot hydrographs in GWHAT under the :guilabel:`Plot Hydrograph` tab.

 .. _importing_data_inproject: